JamesMWestbrook/RPG-Baker/README.md

 * (You'll actually find me in his discord server)
 * I don't need to tell you the source of both our inspirations is RPG Maker, which needs no links for you to be able to find it and it's many different engines over the past few decades.

-## Completed
-* Events
-    * Basic Variable + Switch assignment
-    * Conditional checks on Variables/Switches
-* In Game UI
-    * 3/3/22: Nodes dedicated to showing X actor graphic via the global actor list.
-* On Map
-    * Player can move.
-    * Player graphic auto assigned to Actor 1(index 0).
-    * "Events" can be triggered by touch.
-* Actors
-    * Name, Nickname, Profile, Classes
-    * Map Sprites, Bust/Portrait Sprites, Battle Sprites through Godot's [SpriteFrames](https://docs.godotengine.org/en/latest/classes/class_spriteframes.html#class-spriteframes) resource.
-        * Bust/Battle Sprites can also be set to be a single image(.jpg,.png) rather than a SpriteFrame resource.
-* Classes
-    * Name, Description, can add sprites in same fashion as Actor, Assign Traits
-    * Class sprites come into play via a Trait that allows you to override a specific Actor sprite layer by the Class's same layer index.
 ## To-Do
 * In Game UI
     * Dialog.
 This plugin will be making use of [Dialogic 2](https://github.com/coppolaemilio/dialogic), which is currently incompatible with this project.
 Once it is compatible I will be adding functionality to make use of its robust visual novel-like systems.